Representation theorems for actual and alpha powers over two-agent general concurrent game frames: Introduction

 \subsection{Our work}

-In this paper, assuming two agents, we establish the following results: (1) for actual powers, the eight classes of general concurrent game frames are representable by eight corresponding classes of actual neighborhood frames; and (2) for alpha powers, the same eight classes are representable by eight corresponding classes of alpha neighborhood frames.
-Our proof method relies essentially on the two-agent setting.
-Extending these results to arbitrary finite agent sets remains open.
-We emphasize, however, that the two-agent case already captures much of the technical complexity of representability.
+This paper establishes two parallel families of representation theorems under the assumption that there are exactly two agents.
+For actual powers, we show that each of the eight classes of general concurrent game frames introduced above is representable by the corresponding class of actual neighborhood frames.
+For alpha powers, we prove the parallel result: each of the same eight game-frame classes is representable by the corresponding class of alpha neighborhood frames.
+Thus, for every combination of seriality, independence of agents, and determinism, we obtain both an actual and an alpha neighborhood characterization.

+We also clarify the scope of the actual representation theorem.
+Its proof is essentially two-agent in nature, and the result does not extend to arbitrary finite agent sets by a straightforward generalization of the same conditions.
+The reason is that, with three or more agents, actual powers impose additional coherence requirements on overlapping but incomparable coalitions.
+These requirements are vacuous in the two-agent case and are therefore not captured by the four representativeness conditions used here.
+Nevertheless, the two-agent case already contains substantial technical content, since it treats both notions of power across all eight variants generated by seriality, independence of agents, and determinism.

 The remainder of the paper is organized as follows:

 \begin{itemize}